 This is a popular course, which naturally prepares you in particular for statistical applications.
 The first year is identical to that for Mathematics.
 Because Statistics is more closely aligned with Mathematics, this course is more closely "joint" than the two joint degrees mentioned above.

 The main distinction between the two courses is that the four year course enables you to go further.
 The fourth year is akin to a first graduate year (or an MSc).
 Typically half or more of our students carry on to the fourth year.
 (If you are unsure about which is for you, it is best to apply initially for the four-year course.)

 Mathematics Admissions Test (MAT) support

-The University's Mathematical Institute is running a live broadcast every Thursday from 3 pm until 5 pm which involves working through MAT problems and chatting about maths.
-For past sessions, or if you are a teacher looking for edited-down "maths-only" videos, please see the YouTube playlist.
+The University's Mathematical Institute will run live broadcasts every Thursday from 5 pm until 7 pm (August 2022, until the test date in early November) which involves working through MAT problems and chatting about maths.
+For edited-down 'maths-only' videos from the 2020 livestream, please see the YouTube playlist.